ElementsProject/lightning/doc/lightning-feerates.7.md

 DESCRIPTION
 -----------

-The **feerates** command returns the feerates that C-lightning will use.
+The **feerates** command returns the feerates that CLN will use.
 The feerates will be based on the recommended feerates from the backend.
-The backend may fail to provide estimates, but if it was able to provide estimates in the past, C-lightning will continue to use those for a while.
+The backend may fail to provide estimates, but if it was able to provide estimates in the past, CLN will continue to use those for a while.
-C-lightning will also smoothen feerate estimations from the backend.
+CLN will also smoothen feerate estimations from the backend.

 *style* is either of the two strings: